Picture Gallery

 Photo

 The Solvent Recovery Plant, January 1969.
-The plant was part of the modernization of the Sun works in the 1950s (for more on solvent recovery and the expansion, see the Facts & Opinions page).
+This new plant was part of the modernization of the Sun works in the 1950s (for more on solvent recovery and the factory expansion, see the Facts & Opinions page).
 A fifth adsorber chamber was added when the new 13-unit Goss press was commissioned.
-The white trunking runs under the railway tracks from the Gravure Machine Room to the recovery plant.
-The photo is stamped ‘Sun Printers Ltd, Physics Research Laboratory.’
-(From the archives)
+The white trunking runs under the railway tracks from the Gravure machine room to the recovery plant.
+The photo is stamped 'Sun Printers Ltd, Physics Research Laboratory.'
+(From the Sun archives)

 Photo